adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 4. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
     - Define username and password (Basic Authentication) to protect your endpoint
-    - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables)
+    - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables) with a scope of `*/*`
-    - We will need to update this webhook URL in step 7
+    - For the URL, enter `https://gitpod.io` for now, we will need to update this webhook URL in step 7
     - Make sure the webhook is **Enabled** to send notifications

 5. In the Customer Area, go to `Developers` → `Additional Settings` → Under `Payment` enable `Recurring Details` for subscriptions.